jlimadev/aws-certification-cloud-practitioner-notes/notes/vpc/README.md

 With VPC Peering we can connect two VPCs, privately using AWS Network and make them behave as if they are in the same network.

+> A VPC peering connection is a networking connection between two VPCs that enables you to route traffic between them privately.
+Instances in either VPC can communicate with each other as if they are within the same network.
+You can create a VPC peering connection between your VPCs, with a VPC in another AWS account, or with a VPC in a different AWS Region.

 - This must not overlap CIDR (IP ranges)
 - VPC peering is not transitive, this means if we have 3 VPCs, A, B and C, Then we create a VPC peering from A to B, And we create another VPC peering from B to C